petrikreus/comp-se-200-assignment/test_plan.md

 - unit tests
 - integration tests

-# Test Cases
+[//]: # (# Test Cases)

-The following are short descriptions of designed test cases for the selected functionality.
+Next, short descriptions of designed test cases for the selected functionality are presented.
+The tests cases are divided by the source file they are related with.

 ### Test cases for divide.js